Tōdai-ji – 東大寺

 The Daibutsu-den is a interesting place: just next to the big statue’s right hand, there is a pillar with a hole on the base.
 It is said to be as big as the Big Buddha’s nose.
 If you can pass through it, you will attain illuminationin your next life.
 I didn’t go through it, but I will try next time!

-Even if simply, I introduced the Tōdai-ji temple.
+Even if simply, we introduced the Tōdai-ji temple.
 In ancient times, Nara was the heart of Japanese culture, as well as one of its capitals, and so there are many places here that are World Heritages.
+Take your time to enjoy this city.
+And keep an eye on your pockets, the deer know where you keep the food!